the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - New UBs:
   - Hexlock Chemical Company (replaces Food Processing Plant, adds Production/Gold yields to Refinery improvements instead of boosting Food and grants the unique Self-Repair promotion to Purge Robots instead of granting Resupply to Personnel units)
   - Chemfuel Generator (standalone, requires a worked Refinery of any type and a Research Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)
-  - Advanced Chemical Refinery (standalone, requires Supremacy, boosts Refinery yields by 50% in that city and gives Purge Robots access to Chemical Weapons, but costs Coal and Power to build)
+  - Advanced Chemical Refinery (standalone, requires the Chemical Weapons Laboratory, boosts Refinery yields by 50% in that city and gives Purge Robots access to Chemical Weapons, but costs Coal and Power to build)
 - TODO: Port over the entire gimmick rework from a certain other rebalance mod once it's finished, and until the base scenario itself reworks the gimmick

 #### The Mariners
 - They now start with Rediscovery adopted, and upon adopting Advanced Piracy *all* of their Water units along with their Personnel units gain the policy's Sea Raider promotion.
 - The Great Lighthouse buffed to add +2 Food to the capital provided it's actually founded on the coast.
+It no longer generates Faith, however.
 - Trader's Congress no longer increases the effectivess of Water gifts to City-States, but generates Culture equal to 10% of the total output from allied City-States, and adds +1 Water per 4 population to all cities along with +1 Water to city connections.
 - Raider's Council now grants a +10% growth boost in coastal cities and a +20% Production bonus towards Water units.
 - New UUs: